THE BRANDENBURG GATE

 In 1933, four weeks after Adolf Hitler came to power, the Parliament was the victim of a mysterious arson attack of which the culprit remains unknown.
 Hitler successfully took advantage of the situation by abolishing most of the fundamental rights of the 1919 Weimar Republic Constitution.
 For example, he was able to repeal fundamental civil rights through paragraph 1 and established the death penalty for "high treason" through paragraph 5.

 During the Battle of Berlin at the end of the Second World War, the Reichstag was the scene of a bloody battle, and the building was badly damaged.
 The most urgent restorations were carried out in the 1960s.
 However, its current form can be attributed to British architect Norman Foster who renovated the structure during the 90s.
-The most outstanding feature is its transparent and publically accessible glass dome, which has become a major tourist attraction today.
+The most outstanding feature is its transparent and publically accessible glass dome, which has become a major tourist attraction today with the audioguide (audioguides).

 MEMORIAL TO THE MURDERED JEWS OF EUROPE